lightrao/hardhat-simple-storage-v293/README.md

 ### Verify on Etherscan

-If you deploy to a testnet or mainnet, you can verify it if you get an API Key from Etherscan and set it as an environment variable named `ETHERSCAN_API_KEY`.
-You can add it to your `.env` file as seen in the `.env.example`.
+To verify deployment on a testnet or mainnet, get an API Key from Etherscan and set it as an environment variable named `ETHERSCAN_API_KEY`.
+Add it to your `.env` file as seen in the `.env.example`.

-In its current state, if you have your API key set, it will auto-verify Sepolia contracts.
-However, you can manually verify with:
+If your API key is set, it will auto-verify Sepolia contracts.
+Manually verify with:

 ```sh
 npx hardhat verify --constructor-args arguments.js DEPLOYED_CONTRACT_ADDRESS